AJenbo/DiabloGrooboAnalysis/readme.md

 ![](Attachments/CleanWell.png)
 ###### _Figure 10 - The return trip to town showing a clean well_

+However, the quest was active in dlvl 2 in the game seed Groobo used.
 The team used the command `diablo-mapgen --start 1229972777 --target 2 --export` to view the maps of the game seed that produces the dlvl 2 dungeon layout shown in the video at 0:53:

 ![](Attachments/dlvl2Layout.png)
-###### _Figure 11 - Dungeon level 2 level layout_
+###### _Figure 11 - Stairs and surrounding area of dlvl 2_

-The level has the "Poison Water Supply" quest available.
-This can be identified by the specific structure (The Dark Passage) to the left of the stairs, slightly outside the view in the video, next to the Butcher's red room, contradicting what is seen in town.
+A structure, The Dark Passage, is present to the left of the stairs next to the Butcher's red room.
+The presence of the structure just out of view at 0:53 indicates the "Poison Water Supply" quest is available, contradicting the presence of the clean well seen at 2:03.

 ### Ogden's Sign quest availability